 Just like a direct-service condition claim, the way to win a secondary claim is to have substantial evidence to support it.
 This starts first with medical evidence.
 One of the requirements when filing a secondary claim is that the secondary conditions must have a diagnosis.
 A veteran cannot submit just symptoms alone.
 For example, if the veteran was looking to tie a knee problem to a service-connected back condition, that knee problem must be diagnosed.
 The vet cannot simply say the knee hurts.
 Also, the diagnosis can come from any medical professional.
 It is not required to only come from the VA.

-Next, the secondary condition must be tied to an already existing service-connected condition.
+Next, secondary conditions must be tied to an already existing service-connected condition.
 Also, there two conditions should somehow be linked using one of the common methods described above.
 Both conditions should have good medical documentation regarding the current state of the symptoms and any treatment plans associated with them.
 However, this alone is still not enough to guarantee that the secondary claim will be won.
 To improve the chances of winning the claim, a nexus statement is highly recommended to tie the two conditions together.

 What is a nexus letter?